Building Microservices with Spring and Cloud Spanner

 BASE databases, like many NoSQL Databases, are Available and Partition Tolerant, but not Consistent.

-Thanks to Google’s private network, Cloud Spanner can provide Consistency and Availability, minimizing the possibility of network partitioning (Partition Tolerance).
+Cloud Spanner’s private network makes it possible to provide Consistency and Availability, thus minimizing the chances of network partitioning (Partition Tolerance).

-But, because partitions can happen, during some partitions Spanner chooses Consistency over Availability.
+However, because partitions are possible, Spanner usually prioritises Consistency over Availability.

 Spanner Emulator is an in-memory database that you can use to develop and test your applications for free.